mucketo/Search-and-Destroy-v2.0/HELP.md

 - '**qw** \<*n*.**mobname**\>' gets results for *n*.mobname (e.g. 3.fido).
 - Note that "qw" searches only one target, unlike hunt trick (whose input looks similar).
 Use "xwhere" to 'where' multiple mobname instances.
 - "qw" will fail if the mob is flagged no-where, or in a dark room.
 It works intermittently on hidden mobs due to your detect roll vs hidden.

+### Vidblain navigation
+- '**xset vidblain**' turns on Vidblain navigation, which allows one to quickly and easily cross the dark portal into Vidblain.
+It also compensates for the portal's reality-distortion and uncertain transit vector and landing room, enabling straightforward travel to Vidblain destinations which would otherwise be tedious at best.
+- '**xset vidblain** \<*level*\>' turns off Vidblain navigation when you reach the desired level, typically that of your lowest-level Vidblain area portal.
+It does take tier into account, as well.
+This is useful because it's always faster to use an area portal to get to Vidblain than to run via the dark portal.

 ### Window commands - change font size, line spacing, etc.
 - '**xset fontsize** \<*n*\>' changes target list font size.
 Default is 8.
 - '**xset linespace** \<*n*\>' changes target list line spacing.
 Default is 14.